Setting up LDAP integration

 -

-Set the LDAP integration information.
-The input items are as follows.
+Configure the LDAP integration information.
+The input fields are as follows:

-No. Item Description 1 Perform LDAP integration Check if you want to perform LDAP integration.
-2 LDAP path Enter only if you want to perform LDAP integration.
+No. Item Description 1 Perform LDAP Integration Check this box if you want to perform LDAP integration.
+2 LDAP Path Enter this only if you want to perform LDAP integration.

 Click the "Save" button.